lichen-community-systems/signaletic/docs/contributing/developing-a-signal.md

 ### Signal Parameters Definition

 Parameters are user-mutatable values that are not expected to change at audio rates.
-They may in the future be part of an Observer system.
+They may in the future be implemented via an Observer or event system.

 ```c
 struct star_sig_${SignalName}_Parameters {